Here’s Every Intricate Detail on What to Wear After a C-section

 - Loungewear with high or loose waistbands can work too.

-- Pick up some loose-fitting tops that are easy to open up or lift so you can nurse around the clock.
+- Pick up loose-fitting tops that are easy to open up or lift so you can nurse around the clock.

 Related: All the Items You Need Postpartum (After a C-Section)